creynoldsaccenture/bash-template/README.md

 `grunt` will run the tasks in development mode.
 This means that the CSS and Javascript files will not be minfied.

-`grunt prod` will run the tasks in prodution mode.
+`grunt prod` will run the tasks in production mode.
 This will minify all CSS and Javascript files.

 Once the `grunt` tasks have executed in dev mode the bash/cmd prompt should show the following output:
 ```